Electa-Git/sector-shaped-cable-impedance-data/README.md

 *   Impedance data for a wider range of cable types and configurations.
 *   Analysis of frequency-dependent effects for harmonic and transient studies.
 *   Models for cables with different material properties (e.g., steel-armored cables).
-*   3D FE models to investigate the impact of cable lay ratios.
+*   Shunt Admittance Data, the shunt admittance matrices (`G` and `B` matrices) derived from the FE models are to be included for completeness.

 All code and datasets are provided to ensure the reproducibility of our results and to foster further research into high-fidelity modeling of modern LV distribution networks.